samikshakalra02/Arzi/README.md

 - **Document Export** — Produce polished, ready-to-file PDF documents.
 - **Intelligent Classification** — ML-assisted routing/categorization of requests using `scikit-learn`.
 - **Web Dashboard** — A frontend interface for creating, tracking, and managing filings.
-- **Cloud-Native Deployment** — Ships with Docker, Procfile, and Railway/Supabase configuration for one-click deployment.
+- **Multi-Cloud Ready** — Ships with configuration for Railway, Render, and Vercel, alongside Docker support, so it can be deployed on whichever platform is available during a hackathon.

 ---